Sam Shields: College career

 Shields ultimately decided to play for the University of Miami, where he started seven games in his freshman year.
 He recorded 37 receptions, the most by a Miami true freshman since Reggie Wayne in 1997.
 During his first start against Louisville, he caught three passes for 63 yards including a reception for 49 yards.
 His first touchdown reception came on a trick play where he caught a 37-yard pass from safety Lovon Ponder versus North Carolina.
 Shields also scored two touchdowns in a game against Duke.
 Miami earned a bowl bid to the MPC Computers Bowl against Nevada.
 In the game, Shields had four catches for 101 yards and caught a 78-yard touchdown pass to win the game.
 His performance earned him a spot as an honorable mention All-American on the freshman team by Sporting News.
 He was also named a selection to the 2006 Atlantic Coast Conference Academic Football Team.

 During his sophomore season, Shields started five of the ten games that he participated in.
 On September 20, 2007, in a game against Texas A&M, Shields recorded a career-high 117 yards off six receptions.
 He finished the season with 27 receptions for 346 yards and three touchdowns.

 Shields saw an increase in playing time and played in all 13 games during his junior year either as a receiver or on special teams.
 He had a season-high three catches for 32 yards against Virginia.
 He was also voted Miami's Special Teams Player of the Year.

 During his final season with the Hurricanes, Shields switched positions from wide receiver to cornerback.
 During a game against Georgia Tech, he made six tackles.
 In a match-up between Wake Forest, Shields posted a career-high seven tackles as well as a forced fumble and recovery.
 He received the Nick Chickillo Most Improved Player award on defense at Miami's awards banquet.

 Professional career

+Shields was projected to be a seventh round pick by the majority of NFL draft experts and scouts.
+He was ranked as the 28th best cornerback prospect in the draft by DraftScout.com.

 Green Bay Packers

+Shields went undrafted in the 2010 NFL draft, but received contract offers from seven teams.